Our privacy obligations

 To request access to, or correction of, your personal information please contact our Privacy Officer.
 Discussing your request with our Privacy Officer will help us give you early guidance about your request.
 This may include guidance about whether your request is best dealt with under the Privacy Act, the FOI Act or another arrangement.

-The Privacy (Australian Government Agencies – Governance) Australian Privacy Principles Code 2017 (the Code) requires agencies, including the NIAA, to conduct a Privacy Impact Assessment (PIA) for all high privacy risk projects.
+The Privacy (Australian Government Agencies – Governance) APP Code 2017 (Cth) (the ‘Code’) requires that all agencies, including NIAA, must conduct a Privacy Impact Assessment for all high privacy risk projects.

 How to make a privacy complaint